 The Food Standards Agency (FSA) is a non-ministerial government department created in 2000 to protect public health and consumer interests in relation to food.
 Information and guidance on food law and regulation in the UK is to be found principally in the site’s “Business & Industry” and “Enforcement & Regulation” sections.

 The Gambling Commission was established in October 2005, under the Gambling Act 2005, initially to regulate all commercial gambling in Great Britain apart from spread betting (regulated by the Financial Services Authority) and the National Lottery (regulated by the National Lottery Commission).
 The National Lottery Commission was subsequently merged with the Gambling Commission on 1 October 2013.
 Its web site has news, information, guidance, consultations, and links to legislation.

 The Gangmasters Licensing Authority (GLA) was created under the Gangmasters (Licensing) Act 2004 to curb the exploitation of workers in the agriculture, forestry, horticulture, shellfish gathering, and food processing and packaging industries.
+From May 2017, renamed the Gangmasters and Labour Abuse Authority (GLAA), it also exercises police-style powers to investigate labour abuse and exploitation across all aspects of the UK labour market.
 There are public registers, codes of practice, guidance, newsletters, information on licensing procedures, and links to legislation including regulations.